 Eat, Pray, Love saved my life.

-I am colorful, I am happy, I am strong, and I know these things.
+Normally, I am colorful, I am happy, I am strong, and I know these things.
 In fact, travel brings them out in me.
 When I bought Eat, Pray, Love for 380 Baht at a used bookstore in Kanchanaburi, however, I did not recognize myself.
 I felt dull, decidedly unhappy, and fragile.
 Small.

 I was going through some really nasty stuff, in an amazing foreign country full of amazing opportunity, that I just couldn’t see past.
 I won’t go too far into detail in this post, but it involves an emotionally and verbally abusive relationship that had just “ended” with me fleeing our Chiang Mai hostel room while he was out getting lunch.
-I got out of Chiang Mai pretty quickly (which is a damn shame, because Chiang Mai is awesome, though I would later return in happier times), first to Bangkok, then on a somewhat desperate, frenzied elephant sanctuary-related whim (elephants are like therapists, right?) to Kanchanaburi.
+I got out of Chiang Mai pretty quickly (which is a shame, because Chiang Mai is awesome, though I would later return in happier times), first to Bangkok, then on a somewhat desperate, frenzied elephant sanctuary-related whim (elephants are like therapists, right?) to Kanchanaburi.

 “This is a good sign, having a broken heart.
 It means we have tried for something.” -Eat, Pray, Love, by Liz Gilbert

-hunting grounds.
+I am a hugely social person, so hostels are kinda my new-best-friend-hunting grounds.
 That week in Kanchanaburi, though, I spoke to almost no one.
 I woke up, ate my breakfast at the hostel restaurant, avoided eye contact with other travelers, and explored the town.
 I had no confidence or desire to meet new people; in those lonely moments, I felt I had nothing to offer.
 I was quiet.
 I went to the market.
 I went to the many WWII memorials and cemeteries Kanchanaburi is known for.
 I watched the train cross the infamous Bridge on the River Kwai many, many times.
 And I read.